awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-health.md

 ## Enabling trusted access with AWS Health<a name="integrate-enable-ta-health"></a>

+When you the enable organizational view feature for AWS Health, trusted access is also enabled for you automatically\.

 For information about the permissions needed to enable trusted access, see [Permissions required to enable trusted access](orgs_integrate_services.md#orgs_trusted_access_perms)\.

-You can enable trusted access using only the AWS Health commands in the AWS CLI or the equivalent API operations in any of the AWS SDKs\.
+You can enable trusted access by using one of the following options:

-Call the [EnableHealthServiceAccessForOrganization](https://docs.aws.amazon.com/health/latest/APIReference/API_EnableHealthServiceAccessForOrganization.html) API operation\.
++ Use the AWS Health console\.
+For more information, see [Organizational view \(console\) ](https://docs.aws.amazon.com/health/latest/ug/enable-organizational-view-in-health-console.html) in the *AWS Health User Guide*\.

-For more information, see [Enabling organizational view](https://docs.aws.amazon.com/health/latest/ug/aggregate-events.html#enable-organizational-view) in the *AWS Health User Guide*\.
++ Use the AWS CLI\.
+For more information, see [Organizational view \(CLI\) ](https://docs.aws.amazon.com/health/latest/ug/enable-organizational-view-from-aws-command-line.html) in the *AWS Health User Guide*\.
++ Call the [EnableHealthServiceAccessForOrganization](https://docs.aws.amazon.com/health/latest/APIReference/API_EnableHealthServiceAccessForOrganization.html) API operation\.

 ## Disabling trusted access with AWS Health<a name="integrate-disable-ta-health"></a>

+After you disable the organizational view feature, AWS Health stops aggregating events for all other accounts in your organization\.
+This also disables trusted access for you automatically\.

 For information about the permissions needed to disable trusted access, see [Permissions required to disable trusted access](orgs_integrate_services.md#orgs_trusted_access_disable_perms)\.

-After you disable this feature, AWS Health stops aggregating events for all other accounts in your organization\.
+You can disable trusted access with one of the following options:
++ Use the AWS Health console\.
+For more information, see [Disabling organizational view \(console\) ](https://docs.aws.amazon.com/health/latest/ug/enable-organizational-view-in-health-console.html#disabling-organizational-view-console) in the *AWS Health User Guide*\.

-For more information, see [Disabling organizational view](https://docs.aws.amazon.com/health/latest/ug/aggregate-events.html#disabling-organizational-view) in the *AWS Health User Guide*\.
++ Use the AWS CLI\.
+For more information, see [Disabling organizational view \(CLI\) ](https://docs.aws.amazon.com/health/latest/ug/enable-organizational-view-from-aws-command-line.html#disabling-organizational-view) in the *AWS Health User Guide*\.
++ Call the [DisableHealthServiceAccessForOrganization](https://docs.aws.amazon.com/health/latest/APIReference/API_DisableHealthServiceAccessForOrganization.html) API operation\.

 On the Organizations side, you can disable trusted access by using either the AWS Organizations console, by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs\.